ebzzry/ebzzry.github.io/en/src/emacs-mail.md

 ------------------------------------

 Optionally, you may want to add some tweaks so that encryption and decryption of messages, will be easier.
-This is actually one of my primary reasons why I’m using mu4e — it has been pointed out to me that despite using browser extensions like [FireGPG](http://getfiregpg.org/s/home), and [It’s All Text!](https://addons.mozilla.org/en-US/firefox/addon/its-all-text/), the supposedly private message that you composed got auto-saved by default to the _Drafts_ folder.
+This is actually one of my primary reasons why I’m using mu4e—it has been pointed out to me that despite using browser extensions like [FireGPG](http://getfiregpg.org/s/home), and [It’s All Text!](https://addons.mozilla.org/en-US/firefox/addon/its-all-text/), the supposedly private message that you composed got auto-saved by default to the _Drafts_ folder.
 This implies,